Library and Technology Services Remote Instruction Support

 - Remote teaching options for classroom activities using Zoom

-- Quick tips for managing classes in Zoom (participation, audio/video, privacy, etc.)
+- Zoom Meeting Fundamentals (participation, audio/video, privacy, etc.)

 International Participation in a Zoom Meeting via Phone